 He was voted the 41st Greatest Movie Star of all time by Entertainment Weekly.

-In 2004 he became the 18th performer to win the Triple Crown of Acting.
-Oscar: Best Actor, Scent of a Woman (1992); Tony: Best Supporting Actor-Play "Does a Tiger Wear a Necktie?: (1969) and Best Actor-Play "The Basic Training of Pavlo Hummel" (1977); and Emmy: Best Actor-Miniseries/Movie, Angels in America (2003).
+In 2004, he became the 18th performer to win the Triple Crown of Acting.
+Oscar: Best Actor, Scent of a Woman (1992); Tony: Best Supporting Actor-Play "Does a Tiger Wear a Necktie?"
+(1969) and Best Actor-Play "The Basic Training of Pavlo Hummel" (1977); and Emmy: Best Actor-Miniseries/Movie, Angels in America (2003).

-Was a longtime member of David Wheeler's Theatre Company of Boston, for which he performed in "Richard III" in Boston from Dec.
-1972 to Jan.
-1973 and at the Cort Theater in New York City from June 10 to July 15, 1979.
+Was a longtime member of David Wheeler's Theatre Company of Boston, for which he performed in "Richard III" in Boston from December 1972 to January 1973 and at the Cort Theater in New York City from June 10 to July 15, 1979.
 He also appeared in their productions of Bertolt Brecht's "Aurturo Ui" at the Charles Theater in Boston in 1975 and later in New York and London, and in David Rabe's "The Basic Training of Pavlo Hummel" at the Longacre Theater in New York in 1977, for which Pacino won a Tony Award.
 Wheeler also directed Pacino in Heathcote Williams' "The Local Stigmatic" for Joseph Papp's Public Theater in New York City in 1976.
 Pacino appeared in a 1989 film of "Stigmatic" (The Local Stigmatic (1990)) directed by Wheeler that was presented at the Cinémathèque in Los Angeles.